SuramyaP/RAG-based-CLI-Chatbot/README.md

 python main.py
 ```
 The program currently acts as a chatbot for a book called "Girl Meets Boy" by Derek Strange.
 To add your documents, go to the [documents](https://github.com/SuramyaP/RAG-based-CLI-Chatbot/tree/main/documents) folder and add your pdf files.
 The `BAAI/bge-base-en-v1.5` model of Huggingface has been used to convert documents into vector representations suitable for indexing and retrieval.
 Likewise, `llama 3.1` has been used for generating responses.
+At times, the bot may respond with "Empty Response" in which case, try asking the question again.
+Likewise, at times, the bot may take a little long to respond, in which case please be a little patient.

 ## Acknowledgement